joinmarket-webui/jamdocs/docs/philosophy/02-bitcoin.md

 No single point of failure.
 No admins.That is one of the main value propositions of Bitcoin, and what makes it so resilient.
 This resiliency, and the fact that the users are in charge—and nobody else—is what sets Bitcoin apart.
-JoinMarket continues this philosophical approach: economic actors in a peer-to-peer system, no single point of failure.
+Joinmarket continues this philosophical approach: economic actors in a peer-to-peer system, no single point of failure.

 [^brc]: A selection of books is available in the *Bitcoin and Cypherpunk History* section of [bitcoin-resources.com/books](https://bitcoin-resources.com/books/#bitcoin-and-cypherpunk-history)

-[:octicons-arrow-right-24: JoinMarket][joinmarket]
+[:octicons-arrow-right-24: Joinmarket][joinmarket]

 [joinmarket]: /philosophy/03-joinmarket
 [announcement]: https://satoshi.nakamotoinstitute.org/posts/p2pfoundation/1/